-March 14th thousands of American high-school students walked out of school in support of gun reform.
-What is it that they want?
+On March 14th.
+2022 thousands of American high-school students walked out of school in support of gun reform.
+What is it that they hope to achieve?

 More than 3,000 U.S. schools have experienced organized walk-outs.
 Across the county seventeen minutes of silence, one full minute of respect was given to each of the students and teachers who were killed on Valentine’s Day at Marjory Stoneman Douglas High School in Parkland, Florida.
-The wonder of it all is that these students have collectively used their communication skills to alert the press as to their plans and concerns.
+The wonder of these demonstrations is that these students are collectively employing their communication skills to alert the press as to their plans and concerns.

 Not all areas of the country responded exactly in the same manner.
 The students of West Liberty-Salem High School in Salem Township, Ohio were not permitted to express themselves outside of the school, but they were given an indoor space to gather.
 Perhaps the effects of their own school shooting in 2017 are making them extra careful.
 In contrast the student protest of Columbine High School, in Littleton Colorado memorialized the deaths of their 12 students and a teacher in their own 1999 school shooting.
 Other organized demonstrations took place in school yards, on city streets, in municipal parks, and outside city halls.
 The strongest and most vocal protests were heard in front of the White House and on the steps of the U.S. Capitol.